Paulette Spencer

 Biography —

-With an interdisciplinary background that includes a D.D.S, an M.S. in materials engineering, and a Ph.D. in Oral Biology and Physics, Dr. Spencer is among the pioneers in the development of non-destructive techniques for in situ characterization of structure/property relationships at material/tissue interfaces.
-She maintains an active research program in biomaterials, where her group focuses on mechanistic evaluation of material/tissue interfacial failure and the application of this knowledge to the rational design and development of biomaterials.
-Working with her research team and supported by the National Institutes of Health, she is developing polymers that are capable of autonomous repair and peptide-polymer hybrids that repair mineralized tissue and impede bacterial attachment that could lead to infection and failure.
+With an interdisciplinary background that includes a D.D.S, an M.S. in materials engineering, and a Ph.D. in oral biology and physics, Dr. Spencer is among the pioneers in the development of non-destructive techniques for in situ characterization of structure/property relationships at material/tissue interfaces.
+Her group focuses on mechanistic evaluation of material/tissue interfacial failure and the application of this knowledge to the rational design and development of biomaterials.

-Dr. Spencer is a Fellow in the American Association for the Advancement of Science (AAAS), the American Institute for Medical and Biological Engineering (AIMBE), the Biomaterials Science and Engineering-International Union of Societies for Biomaterials, and the American College of Dentists.
-She was a U.S. Fulbright to Brazil in 2014-2015, and received the Clemson Award for Basic Research: Society of Biomaterials in 2019.
+Dr. Spencer is a fellow of the American Association for the Advancement of Science (AAAS), the American Institute for Medical and Biological Engineering (AIMBE), the Biomaterials Science and Engineering-International Union of Societies for Biomaterials, and the American College of Dentists.
+She was a U.S. Fulbright Scholar to Brazil in 2014-2015, and received the Clemson Award for Basic Research from the Society of Biomaterials in 2019.

 Learn more about Paulette Spencer on KU's Department of Mechanical Engineering website.